pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

         docker-compose up -d
         ```

-        The full set of our DevOps images is automatically pulled from our repository, if you haven't already pulled the images from [Docker Hub](https://hub.docker.com/u/pingidentity/).
+        The full set of our DevOps images is automatically pulled from our repository if you haven't already pulled the images from [Docker Hub](https://hub.docker.com/u/pingidentity/).

-    1. Use this command to display the logs as the stack starts:
+    1. To display the logs as the stack starts, enter:

         ```sh
         docker-compose logs -f